The #1 Reason You’re Not Losing Belly Fat

 Go for Yogurt

 A naturally low-sodium food, yogurt makes a smart substitute for products like mayo, which brings the fat but none of the belly-cinching probiotics of yogurt.
 Plus, yogurt is a great source of energy-maintaining iodine, which is added to table salt for health benefits.
 Iodine is one of the few positives of eating salt, but yogurt can help make the additional sodium a thing of the past.
-Just make sure to choose one of our Eat This-approved picks in 25 Best Yogurts for Weight Loss.

 Beware of Bizarre Ingredients